TWynec/Predictive-Keyboard/README.md

 ## Test

-* SortListOccurence -> Not sure where this has to be implemented, it's called in test
+* SortListOccurence -> called in test (not used)

 ## MyLinkedList

-* / Trace / Finish ContainWord -> Not comparing correctly
+* / Trace / Finish ContainWord -> Try using your equals instead of ==, if that doesn't fix it let me know

 ## WordProcessor

-* / Trace / ExtractLine
+* / Trace / ExtractLine -> done hopefully.
 * / Artur / ExtractAll -> Started and mostly done, looping is remaining.

 ## WordItem
-* compareTo -> whole method
+* compareTo
 * / Artur / equals -> implemented and working.